 Her assistant would take care of the payment to me and the remaining details on this promotion.
 I was shocked to hear this and later discovered that Media Home Entertainment was being sold to CBS Fox Home Video, the same company that put me in business was the one that would now take me out of this business.

 As I wrote in my first article about Movie Tee’s, fate often opens new doors and opportunities, this story shows you that fate can also close those doors too.

 I left the women’s clothing industry to enter a new industry that would have me travel around the country meeting with top executives in the motion picture and video business.

-I worked in a drop dead, decorator designed brand new live/work apartment in New York City.
-I would commute back to New Jersey to be with my family and we all would stay at our New York apartment on the week-ends.
-I worked with beautiful models as I photographed all of the Movie Tee’s promotional photos for press releases and ads.
+I worked in a drop-dead, decorator designed brand new live/work apartment in New York City.
+I would commute back to New Jersey to be with my family and we all would stay at our New York apartment on the weekends.

-I exhibited my products at the best trade show ever, the Video Software Dealers Shows in Las Vegas and took my top models with me to these shows and we had a blast with all the parties the studio’s, video distributors and other companies would sponsor.
+Our company exhibited our products at the best trade show ever, the Video Software Dealers Shows in Las Vegas.
+We took our top models to these shows and we had a blast.
+So many parties that the studio’s, video distributors and other companies would sponsor.

-[box_light]This Articles Photo Gallery [/box_light]
+This Articles Photo Gallery